reefland/ansible-k3s-argocd-renovate/README.md

 For simplicity I show the variables within the inventory file.
 You can place these in respective group vars and host vars files.

-* `vip_interface` specifies which network interface will be used for the Kubernetes API Load Balancer provided by kube-vip.
-This can be specified for each individual host.
 * `vip_endpoint_ip` specifies the IP address to be used for the Kubernetes API Load Balancer provided by Kube-vip
 * `vip_lb_ip_range` defines the IP address range kube-vip can use to provide IP addresses for LoadBalancer services.
 * `metallb_ip_range` does the equivalent of `vip_lb_ip_range` but for Metallb Load Balancer if you choose to use that instead.